gitpeut/SnowRadio/README.md

 Use the LINE-IN and Bluetooth buttons to control the output levels of the control pins.
 To manage external devices, you can use the MCP23017 port expander, for example.

+<h2>pictures</h2>
+Pictures of various incarnations of Snow Radio, including the ST7796_RU branch, can be found in the
+<a href="images">images</a> subdirectory of this repository

 <h2>hardware</h2>